Economics at Texas State University-San Marcos

 Bachelor of Business Administration (BBA)

-Economics majors pursuing the BBA degree must take the SWT business core curriculum and typically enter careers in business or attain graduate degrees in business or law.
+Economics majors pursuing the BBA degree must take the Texas State business core curriculum and typically enter careers in business or attain graduate degrees in business or law.

 Bachelor of Arts (BA)